ioanniskousis/amitree-api/README.md

 The authentication token is created at the login procedure and is returned to the caller.
 For this, a call to the *authenticate* route is required suppling data for email and password.
 The data is passed to the JsonWebToken singleton class that validates and successfully creates the token to be supplied to the user.
-A failure of validating email or password causes the return of a 'Not Authorized' message.
+A failure of validating email or password causes the return of a 'invalid credentials' message.

 The return structure includes useful data to be used by the caller.
 The content of returned structure: